Rocket Factory Augsburg: Locations

-RFA is headquartered in Augsburg, close to Munich, with composite material manufacturing in Portugal, test facilities in Sweden and Scotland, and a launch facility in Scotland.

 Since March 2021, the main factory and offices have been located at Berliner Allee 65, Augsburg.
 The company has a team based at the rocket engine development and test site Esrange in Kiruna, Sweden.
 Since June 2021 RFA has had a Portuguese subsidiary, "RFA Portugal Unipessoal LDA," located in Matosinhos, to develop and qualify composite structures for RFA One.

 In January 2023, RFA announced that it had secured exclusive access to Launch Pad Fredo at the SaxaVord Spaceport in Scotland.
 The company said that the multi-year partnership included a "double-digit million pound investment" in SaxaVord by RFA.
 The company will use the facility to launch RFA One launch vehicle to polar and Sun-synchronous orbits.
 The maiden flight of the RFA One is planned to be launched from SaxaVord.

 On 29 January 2024, RFA announced plans to launch rockets monthly from SaxaVord Spaceport on Unst in the Shetland Islands, aiming to be Europe's first-ever launch delivering a satellite into orbit.
 After a static fire test anomaly in August 2024, the company anticipates its initial launch in 2025, following extensive testing and assembly in Augsburg and on-site preparation.

 Projects

 RFA One launch vehicle

 Rocket Factory Augsburg's first launch vehicle is RFA One, a three-stage rocket designed to launch small satellites and payloads of up to 1,300 kg into polar orbits.
 The vehicle is 30 m long with a diameter of 2 m.
 It has been in development since 2019.
 The vehicle is designed to transport small and micro-satellites into Low Earth orbit (LEO) and Sun-synchronous orbit (SSO).

-The first stage is powered by nine Helix engines, each producing 100kN of thrust.
+The first stage is powered by nine Helix engines, each producing 100 kN of thrust.
 The second stage will use one engine, a vacuum-optimised version of the Helix engine.
 The Helix engine uses rocket-grade kerosene, known as RP-1, fuel and liquid oxygen oxidizer.
 During 2020 the company redesigned Helix from a gas-generator cycle to an oxygen-rich staged combustion cycle.
 Some components used in early engine versions, such as the turbopump, were bought from the Ukrainian company Pivdenmash to shorten development time.
 Later versions of these components have been developed internally.

 The third stage, named Redshift, will function as an orbital transfer vehicle (OTV).
 Since its Fenix engine can be fired multiple times, it is able to reach different orbits within a single flight and complete different missions for different customers.
 It will use a non-hydrazine based, relightable green propellant.